shammellee/awesome-django/README.md

 ## Debugging

-*Packages that help hunt down bugs.*
+*Packages that help hunt down bugs*

 * [django-debug-toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar/) - A configurable set of panels that display various debug information about the current request/response.
 * [django-devserver](https://github.com/dcramer/django-devserver/) - A drop in replacement for Django's built-in runserver command.